 In these arrangements, flexibility exists in the negotiation of terms, including payment amounts and timelines, making it attractive to both parties.
 Buyers typically assume responsibility for taxes, insurance, and repairs during the contract period, akin to a traditional homeowner.
 This responsibility emphasizes the importance of understanding the contract’s obligations to avoid default.

 While the transaction process can be quicker than traditional financing, potential risks exist.
 If a buyer defaults, the seller may repossess the property without significant legal hurdles.
-Thus, it’s crucial for both buyers and sellers to conduct thorough due diligence and seek legal counsel to ensure clarity and fairness in the contract terms.
+Thus, both buyers and sellers must conduct thorough due diligence and seek legal counsel to ensure clarity and fairness in the contract terms.

 A contract for deed can benefit both parties by enabling property transfer under achievable and agreed-upon conditions.
 However, understanding every aspect and stipulation within the agreement remains essential to protect the interests of both the buyer and seller.